Faculty and Staff Directory

 Faculty Fellow, 2007.
 Toward a Hemispheric American Literature.
 National Endowment for the Humanities (NEH) Summer Seminars and Institutes Program.
 Columbia University.

 Manuscript Reviewer.
-CENTRO Journal, Latino Studies, MELUS, Transformations, Palgrave Macmillan, and the University of Iowa Press.
+CENTRO Journal, Cultural Critique, Latino Studies, Latin American Research Review, MELUS, Transformations, Palgrave Macmillan, and the University of Iowa Press.

 Current Research Projects